Originally published January 3, 2012. Updated October 27, 2014.

 The initial SELECT findings on vitamin E, published in 2009 in the Journal of the American Medical Association, suggested that taking vitamin E or selenium did not protect against prostate cancer.
-On the basis of the 2009 data, we removed the extra vitamin E from my Prostate Support Formula almost two years ago.
-Unfortunately, the SELECT trail failed to actually give vitamin E to participants, and only provided one component, dl-alpha-tocopherol.
-The best conclusion we have at present is that taking this isolated form of the vitamin may not be beneficial to prostate health.
-Because vitamin E remains important to overall health, I recommend that you make an effort to get it through your diet and a daily antioxidant formula which contains a mixture of both tocopherols and tocotrienols, all eight of the compounds that make up natural vitamin E. Dietary sources of vitamin E include almonds, sunflower seeds, peanut butter, spinach, broccoli, kiwi fruit and mangoes.
+On the basis of the 2009 data, we removed the extra vitamin E from my Prostate Support Formula in 2007.
+Unfortunately, the SELECT trial provided only one component of vitamin E, dl-alpha tocopherol, rather than the natural form found in nuts, seeds, and green leafy vegetables.

+At present, the best information we have is that taking this isolated form of vitamin E may not be beneficial to prostate health.
+However, because vitamin E remains important to overall health, I recommend that you make an effort to get it through your diet and a daily vitamin formula that contains a mixture of both tocopherols and tocotrienols, all eight of the compounds that make up natural vitamin E. Dietary sources of vitamin E include almonds, sunflower seeds, peanut butter, spinach, broccoli, kiwi fruit and mangoes.

 Andrew Weil, M.D.

 "Selenium and Vitamin E Cancer Prevention Trial (SELECT)" National Cancer Institute, http://www.cancer.gov/newscenter/qa/2008/selectqa accessed August 18, 2014